Chiew Lan Lake in Khao Sok National Park

 I booked us to travel with a group the following morning to Chiew Lan Lake for an overnight stay in the floating huts.
 Derek slept from the time we arrived at Khao Sok straight through into the following morning when it was time to join the group for the trip to the lake.
 The minibus picked us up at the resort and we drove an hour or so to reach the entrance point to the lake.

 On the way to the lake, the tour stopped at a local market and that was when I knew I was in for some trouble.
 Whether it was the same thing my husband had dealt with a few days earlier or something new all together, it was now coming for me.

-A sweltering seafood and raw meat-filled market didn’t help the onset of whatever was coming.
-The smells in those markets can be overwhelming on a good day.
+A sweltering seafood market didn’t help the onset of whatever was coming.
+The smells in the markets can be overwhelming on a good day.
 Feeling sick, it was too much.
 I was able to find a near by washroom for 5 bht before running back to the reprieve of air conditioned mini van.
 The members of our group eventually returned and we were on our way to the national park.